2 John 1

 2 John 1-3Greeting in Truth and Love

 John addresses his recipients as "the elect lady" - a phrase of deep dignity.
 Eklektos, "chosen," echoes God's own choosing.
-This is not flattery; it is pastoral affirmation.
-The community John writes to is chosen by God, precious to Him, and John's love for them is rooted not in emotion but in truth - in shared conviction that the gospel is real and saves123.
+This is pastoral affirmation at its deepest.
+The community John writes to is chosen by God, precious to Him, and John's love for them is rooted in truth - in shared conviction that the gospel is real and saves.

 The truth "dwelleth in us, and shall be with us for ever."
-This is not temporary conviction or passing feeling.
-The gospel takes up residence in believers.
+The gospel takes up residence in believers, a settled and permanent dwelling.
 It shapes their conscience, their choices, their hope.
-The truth is not something they possess; it is something they are possessed by.
+The truth possesses them, reaching deeper than any temporary conviction or passing feeling.

 2 John 4-5I Rejoiced that Your Children Walk in Truth